-Nothing can stop Rodrigue Mugaruka Katembo, a former child soldier, to fight for his passion to save Virunga National Park from the peril of total destruction.
+Nothing can stop Rodrigue Mugaruka Katembo, a former child soldier, to fight for his passion to save Virunga National Park and Congo Wildlife from the peril of total destruction.

 Risking his own life from the dangers of militia threats and poachers, Katembo was unstoppable to put an end to poaching of gorillas and oil exploration that threaten the preservation of the park.